aspirational okr

 How to decide between Committed OKRs and Aspirational OKRs?

-Committed OKRs will work best if your organization is newly introduced to the framework or is still in the rolling out phase.
+Committed OKRs will work best if your organization is newly introduced to the framework or is still in the rolling-out phase.

-With each goal achieved, your teams’ motivation and engagement will rise higher.
+With each goal achieved, your team’s motivation and engagement will rise higher.
 In addition, teams easily get into the habit of running Committed OKRs and make it part of their work culture.

-But if have already used the framework in the past, aspirational OKRs can do wonders for you.
+But if you have already used the framework in the past, aspirational OKRs can do wonders for you.

 Creating a result-driven work culture takes time.
 It demands discipline, continuous effort, and a mindset shift of employees and management.
 So you should start simple and focus on learning the methodology first.
 And set up the necessary processes to make it work.

+Setting aspirational OKRs in the very beginning would make your teams feel overwhelmed and over-pressurized.
+Extremely ambitious Key Results soon become too much to handle.
 Learning a new methodology takes time.
-Once your teams are used used to the framework and it becomes a part of their work-life, you can consider aspirational OKRs.
+Once your teams are used to the framework and it becomes a part of their work-life, you can consider aspirational OKRs.

 Common mistakes to avoid while setting up Aspirational OKRs

-Here are 5 common mistakes organizations commit while setting up aspirational OKRs-
+Here are 6 common mistakes organizations commit while setting up aspirational OKRs-

-1Ignoring organizational structure and needs
+1️⃣Ignoring organizational structure and needs

 A common mistake most organizations commit while writing aspirational OKRs is to write something like, “What can be done more if we have extra resources and luck favors us ?”
-Instead, you can pretend to be a genie and thrive to understand “What our customer needs at present moment?”
+Instead, you can pretend to be a genie and strive to understand “What our customer needs at present moment?”

-2Unrealistic aspirational OKRs
+2️⃣Unrealistic aspirational OKRs

 Aspirational OKRs don’t imply setting unrealistic goals.
 It should be achievable, with the understanding that your teams won’t have any clue about how to achieve these OKRs.
-Aspirational OKRs demands overuse of resources.
+Aspirational OKRs demand overuse of resources.
 They are fluid and flexible.
 But still helps your teams focus on well-defined goals.

-3Writing a low-value objective (LVO)
+3️⃣Writing a low-value objective (LVO)

-4OKRs should be framed to gain tangible benefit
+4️⃣OKRs should be framed to gain tangible benefit

-OKRs are a tool for organizations to work for big goals in long run by breaking them into small chunks that can be achieved within a shorter cycle.
+OKRs are a tool for organizations to work for big goals in the long run by breaking them into small chunks that can be achieved within a shorter cycle.

-5A committed OKR must deliver a 1.0
+5️⃣A committed OKR must deliver a 1.0

 It makes the framework stiff and doesn’t leave scope for improvement.

-6Too many OKRs
+6️⃣Too many OKRs

 How many aspirational OKRs you should set for one cycle will depend on your company’s resources.
 But never aim for too many Objectives and key results.
 As it can easily divert your focus altogether.